It's Rush Limbaugh, this, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 There are food shortages, energy shortages, a typical socialist country, more and more people living in poverty.

-Every day the media message is how great Chavez is, how compassionate, how wonderful, how he wants the best for everybody.
+Every day, the media message is how great Chavez is, how compassionate and how wonderful, how he wants the best for everybody.

 He owns the media.

-And we ask, when's Obama gonna realize that policies are hurting the travel business?
+And we ask, when's Obama going to realize that policies are hurting the travel business?

-When's Obama gonna realize that he's hurting the investor class?
+When's Obama going to realize that he's hurting the investor class?

-When's Obama gonna realize that he's choking off an economic recovery by raising taxes?
+When's Obama going to realize that he's choking off an economic recovery by raising taxes?

 One of the things that I was told when I first got into the market was don't play emotions.